-Firstly, think about choosing a quiet, safe space to have the discussion.
-Let them know that you are there to talk about how they are feeling.
-Make it clear you are there to listen, and provide support if they need it.
+Think about a quiet, safe space to have the discussion.
+Let them know that you are there to talk about how they are feeling, be clear you are there to listen, and provide support.

 Show you care

-At the end of the conversation, work out what help you can provide to improve their situation.
-This may be something as simple as a weekly phone call or offering to help them with any of their weekly tasks such as gardening or grocery shopping.
+At the end of the conversation, work out what help you can provide.
+This may be as simple as a weekly phone call or helping with weekly tasks like gardening or shopping.

 Ask an expert

-It is important to get advice from an expert.
-Friends and family can be a great help during difficult times, but sometimes professional help is also needed.
-Consider encouraging them to book an appointment with their local GP to discuss the feelings they are experiencing.
+Friends and family can be a great help during difficult times, but it is important to get expert advice.
+Consider encouraging them to book an appointment with their GP to discuss the feelings they are experiencing.
 Beyondblue also provides a range of free advice and information to help support your loved one.